Quadripoint: Poland–Slovakia

 At a secondary summit of Pilsko Peak called Góra Pięciu Kopców, where there is situated a prominent turnpoint on the border of Poland and Slovakia that is evidently demarcated by a primary border marker numbered III/109, there lies a binational quadripoint at which the rural gmina or municipality of Jeleśnia in Żywiec County of the Silesian Voivodeship of Poland apparently meets three municipalities of Námestovo District of Žilina Region of Slovakia called, respectively, Mutne, Oravské Veselé, and Námestovo (although it is unclear if the last-mentioned is an outlier of the eponymous district seat or just an unorganized territory of the Námestovo District itself).

 Suriname

 On the Coppename River, there is a quadripoint of the districts of Coronie, Para, Saramacca, and Sipaliwini.

 Sweden

 There is a quadripoint between Uppsala, Västmanland, Dalarna, and Gävleborg counties at the junction of Dalälven and Norrsundet in Färnebofjärden.
 The point forms approximate right angles, and is located on an island in the Dalälven river at 60°11′42″N 16°42′17″E. In 2007, the municipality of Heby was transferred from Västmanland to Uppsala County, creating the quadripoint.
 This was before that a county-level tripoint.

+Ukraine

+Four districts of Kyiv—Darnytskyi District, Dniprovskyi District, Holosiivskyi District and Pecherskyi District—meet at the Darnytsia railway bridge over the Dnieper River.